gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - `pod_annotations_overwrite_allowed`: Regular expression to validate the contents of the pod annotations overwrite environment variable.
 When empty, it disables the pod annotations overwrite feature
-- `service-account`: default service account to be used for making kubernetes api calls.
+- `service_account`: default service account to be used for making kubernetes api calls.
 - `service_account_overwrite_allowed`: Regular expression to validate the contents of the service account overwrite environment variable.
 When empty, it disables the service account overwrite feature